xiaoyulu95/PLUS/README.md

 Prediction=PLUS(train_data=X,Label.obs=Label,Sample_use_time=30,l.rate=1,qq=0.1)
 ```

-`Prediction$pred.y` is a vector contians the probability for each patient to be predicted as metastasis.
+`Prediction$pred.y` is a vector which contians the probability for each patient to be predicted as metastasis.
 You can either directly use the probability or use `Prediction$cutoff` as a cutoff to classify probabilities into binary Label. `pred_Label` is the final label for patient metastasis prediction.
 Selected genes in prediction can be achieved using `Prediction$pred.coef1`.

 ```
 pred_Label=ifelse(Prediction$pred.y<Prediction$cutoff,0,1)